hamun001/STEF/README.md

 require("STEF")
 require("randomForest")

-# read the raster stack (NDVI raster stack,  30m resolution).
+# read the raster stack of NDVI (normalised difference vegetation index,  30m resolution).
 It contains 183 NDVI layers, for 2013 through 2016, acquired by Landsat 7, 8 and Sentinel-2A sensors.
 Note that this test data set is pre-processed already, and is ready for analysis.
 Also note that the data set is already normalised spatially using the global spatial normalisation.

 re_test <- brick("data/L7L8S2_30m_ndvi_kafa_Global_subset.tif")